cilium/scaffolding/README.md

 ## GKE

-Pull the container image with all the necessary tools -- sorry about the size, happy to have someone reduce it
+Pull the container image with all the necessary tools

 `$ podman pull quay.io/jtaleric/scaffolding`

+One can also build the container image from the project root, however please note that any files (ie including service account credentials) within the project directory will be included into the image

+`$ podman build . -t scaffolding`

 Kick it